 A year on from the Apple Watch Series 5, and with little ground-breaking tech surfacing in any competition, the Series 6 does what it needs to remain the best smartwatch around.
 It’s a credit to Apple that that biggest competition comes from itself, with the cheaper Apple Watch SE offering a more affordable watch for those willing to take a smaller feature list.

 If you want the best smartwatch then this is the one to go for.

 Design and screen – New colour options add even more customisation

 While I have often criticised Apple for sticking to the same design blueprint year-after-year (iPad, iMac etc) I think one of the best things about the Watch is how it has stayed the same.
 Not only is this quickly becoming an iconic design, but you’ve got years worth of straps that are all still supported.

 Apple Watch 6 comes in two sizes (40mm and 44mm) and in a wide assortment of materials.
 If you want to pay more, there’s certainly an option here.
 New for the Series 6 is some different base colours: blue and red.
-The red is Product RED edition, with profits going to the charity and it’s deep and quite striking, Then there’s the blue, which likely gives a hint at one of the new colours coming with the iPhone 12.
+The red is Product RED edition, with profits going to the charity and it’s deep and quite striking,

 New colours aside, you wouldn’t be able to visually notice the difference between the 5 and 6.
 The Apple Watch Series 6 retains the squared-off looks, with rounded sides and a screen that stretches over much of the front.
 There’s a Digital Crown for smooth navigation and a secondary key for flipping through apps and quickly accessing Apple Pay.
 The straps swap in and out with the press of a tiny recessed button and the display is covered in tough Ion-X glass.